CosPGD: an efficient white-box adversarial attack for pixel-wise prediction tasks: Experiments

-The limited effectiveness of the PGD attack is further highlighted in Fig.~\ref{fig:kitti:pgd40}, where even after 40 attack iterations, the $epe$ in only worsened to $12.93$, this is also visible in the flow predictions of the model, as it is still able to predict the motion of the car and the background with some correctness.
-This is in contrast to when the model is attacked using CosPGD, a method that utilizes pixel-wise information.
-In Fig.~\ref{fig:kitti:cos5}, we observe that even at a low intensity of the attack~(5 iterations), the model predictions are significantly different from the initial predictions.
+\autoref{fig:kitti_comparison}(b), shows qualitatively that the model predictions are not significantly different from the initial predictions.
+The shape of the moving car is preserved to a considerable extent.
+The limited effectiveness of the PGD attack is further highlighted by increasing attack iterations to 40 (see \autoref{fig:kitti_comparison}(c)).
+Here, some initial predictions are still preserved, for example, the bark of the tree.
+This is in contrast to when the model is attacked with CosPGD, a method that utilizes pixel-wise information.
+In \autoref{fig:kitti_comparison}(e), we observe that even at a small number of attack iterations (5), the model predictions are significantly different from the initial predictions, especially in the background and the shape of the moving car.
 The model is incorrectly predicting the motion of the pixels around the moving car.
-And at high attack intensity, as shown in Fig.~\ref{fig:kitti:cos40} with 40 iterations, the model's optical flow predictions are significantly inaccurate and exceedingly different from both, the initial predictions and the ground truth.
-The model fails to differentiate the moving car from its background and the road.
-In a real-world scenario, this vulnerability of the model to a small perturbation~($\epsilon=0.03$) could be hazardous.

-A similar observation is made for the Sintel dataset, in Fig~\ref{fig:teaser}, as explained earlier in section \ref{sec:intro}.
-The dominance of CosPGD over PGD, as an adversarial attack, can be quantitatively observed in table \ref{tbl:exp:optical_pgd}.
+At high attack intensity, as shown in \autoref{fig:kitti_comparison}(f) with 40 iterations, the model's optical flow predictions are significantly inaccurate and exceedingly different from the initial predictions and very close to the target of $\overrightarrow{0}$.
+The model fails to differentiate the moving car from its background, moreover, the bark of the tree has completely vanished.
+In a real-world scenario, this vulnerability of the model to a relatively small perturbation~($\epsilon=\frac{8}{255}$) could be hazardous.
+CosPGD provides us with this new insight.
+A similar observation is made for the Sintel dataset as shown in \autoref{fig:teaser}.
+The benefit of CosPGD over PGD for optical flow can be quantitatively seen in \autoref{fig:optical:target:l_infinity} and \autoref{tbl:exp:optical_pgd} in Appendix~\ref{subsec:appendix:optical}.

-We also compare one-step CosPGD (i.e.~CosPGD with only a single attack iteration as in FGSM) to FGSM in table \ref{tbl:exp:optical_fgsm} on the RAFT model in Sec.~\ref{subsec:appendix:optical}.
-We observe that with the same $\epsilon$ and step size as FGSM, CosPGD is at par or marginally stronger than FGSM across all epsilons and datasets, for example increasing the final end-point-error to 12.045 for epsilon $=8.0$ on Sintel.
-Thus, we demonstrate the effectiveness of the CosPGD attack for the downstream task of optical flow.